 If you have been prescribed an antibiotic to treat an illness, there is a good chance it impacted the bacteria in your gut, so it is especially important to restore that balance as soon as possible.

 Getting enough sleep is important to stay healthy and keep your immune system primed and ready.
-Using nutrients like magnesium, curcumin, and melatonin can naturally support restful sleep.
-There's a potential added benefit from curcumin and melatonin because they have both been shown to have anti-viral properties.16,17
+Incorporating nutrients like magnesium, curcumin, and melatonin can naturally support restful sleep and a healthy immune system.16,17

 It is important for many people to get annual flu vaccinations to reduce the risk of infection, serious complications, and even death.1 Research has routinely confirmed dramatic decreases in illness, sick days, and duration and severity of infection following vaccination.1 Keep in mind, the flu vaccine is not just for keeping you healthy, but also the people around you who are unable to get vaccinated.

 The CDC recommends everybody over 6 months of age receive the flu vaccine, but especially those at high risk for flu-related complications or those routinely in contact with people at high risk.
 People in these groups should also be asking what else they can do to boost their immune system.
 The high-risk groups are identified as:

 The CDC also recommends vaccinations for people with the following health conditions due to increased risk of flu-related complications:

 Remember, the flu vaccine is not guaranteed to keep you from getting sick and actually only protects you from 3-4 strains of influenza that are selected by experts a year in advance based on best guesses of the most likely strains for the year.
 A flu vaccine will not protect you from many other wintertime illnesses including the common cold (rhinovirus).

 This is why it is so important to be proactive and incorporate other strategies in addition to the flu shot to stay healthy all year round!